pfalcon/pycopy/docs/library/uselect.rst

    .. admonition:: Difference to CPython
       :class: attention

-      This function is a MicroPython extension.
+      This function is a Pycopy extension.

 Polling stream wrapper objects
 ------------------------------

-MicroPython supports a concept of "stream wrapper objects", where an original stream object (like a file or socket) is wrapped with an object which provides stream API, but also some additional functionality.
-Examples include :mod:`ussl` objects, :mod:`websocket` objects, etc. Some MicroPython ports may allow to pass such objects to `poll.register`.
+Pycopy supports a concept of "stream wrapper objects", where an original stream object (like a file or socket) is wrapped with an object which provides stream API, but also some additional functionality.
+Examples include :mod:`ussl` objects, :mod:`websocket` objects, etc. Some Pycopy ports may allow to pass such objects to `poll.register`.
 However the overall API contract for them is slightly relaxed: if such a wrapper was returned as suitable forreading (``uselect.POLLIN``), reading it may still lead to the EAGAIN underlying error (and e.g.